 Required SLA metrics vary depending on the type of service that is being provided.
 There are a number of items that can be monitored for an SLA, but it is best to keep the monitoring as simple as possible to keep costs down and avoid confusion.
 Select the metrics that are most important for the operations of the company.
 Choosing too many metrics can make it difficult to analyze the data correctly.
 If you are unsure about what metrics to choose, select the metrics that will be easiest to collect or that can be collected automatically.

 If you need help with components of a service level agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.